An Equidistribution Result For Dynamical Systems on the Berkovich Projective Line: Conventions and Notation

 The tree structure of $\pberk$ allows us to introduce the notion of a tangent space at a point $P\in \pberk$, which we will denote $T_P$.
-Formally, the tangent space at $P$ is collection of equivalence classes of paths $(P, Q_0]$, where two paths are equivalent if they share a common initial segment.
+Formally, the tangent space at $P$ is collection of equivalence classes of paths $(P, Q_0]$ emanating from $P$, where two paths are equivalent if they share a common initial segment.
+For $\vv\in T_P$ and fixed small values of $t>0$, the expression $P+t\vv$ will mean the following: choose a point $Q_0$ for which $(P, Q_0]$ is in the equivalence class for $\vv$ and $\rho(P, Q_0) >t$; then $P+t\vv$ is the unique point $R\in (P, Q_0]$ with $\rho(P,R) = t$.
+While this definition techinally depends on our choice of $Q_0$, typical applications involving this notation are independent of which $Q_0$ is chosen (e.g., if we let $t\to 0$).
+Situations requiring a more specific choice of path will be handled individually.